 If you know that you have half-siblings, or you think that you might, it’s completely natural to be curious about them.
-A top As DNA testing becomes more popular, it becomes easier to find living DNA relatives, including half-siblings, around the country – or even world.
+As DNA testing becomes more popular, it becomes easier to find living DNA relatives, including half-siblings, around the country – or even world.

 In this post, I’ll explain some strategies for finding your half-siblings using your DNA.